Open to the Public

 Raleigh, NC 27699-1612.

 In 1997, The Nature Conservancy, N.C.
-Chapter purchased the 1,595-acre Krauss/Stansbury Tract in the Plott Balsam Range.
-The property borders two miles of the Blue Ridge Parkway and the Conservancy plans to transfer the tract to the National Park Service as an addition to the parkway.
+Chapter purchased the Krauss/Stansbury Tract in the Plott Balsam Range.
+In 2016, the Conservancy donated 1,654 acres to the National Park Service as an additional to the Blue Ridge Parkway.
+The property, which can be seen from the Waterrock Knob Overlook on the Parkway, is part of what will become known as Waterrock Knob Park.

 The Plott Balsam Range casts a long shadow over the rugged territory between Sylva and Waynesville in western North Carolina.
 Ranging from 2,100 feet in elevation near Sylva to more than 6,000 feet at Yellow Face and Waterrock Knob on the Blue Ridge Parkway, the mountain range rises more than 4,000 feet in elevation in less than eight miles.